lucia-auth/lucia/docs/pages/tutorials/username-and-password/sveltekit.md

 # Tutorial: Username and password auth in SvelteKit

-Before starting, make sure you've setup your database and middleware as described in the [Getting started](/getting-started/astro) page.
+Before starting, make sure you've set up your database and middleware as described in the [Getting started](/getting-started/astro) page.

 An [example project](https://github.com/lucia-auth/examples/tree/v3/sveltekit/username-and-password) based on this tutorial is also available.
 You can clone the example locally or [open it in StackBlitz](https://stackblitz.com/github/lucia-auth/examples/tree/v3/sveltekit/username-and-password).